vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 * However, we can shadow var with let.
 * Also as we know it is valid to shadow a let using a let, it is valid to shadow a var using a var.
 * ***var is function scoped*** &&& ***let and const are block scoped***
-* All scope rules that work in function are same in arrow functions too.
 * Since var is function scoped, it is not a problem with the code below.

 ```